ericyang789/Parallel-Compute-Project/serial_c_tsne/README.md

                     both read in files have been defined in such a way that no other parts of tsne.c need to be changed

-                    within the chosen read in file you must change the path to the data location (default data folder one directory up) dimensions of the data to be read in must also be defined (M=number of rows, N =number of columns)
+                    within the chosen read in file you must change the path to the data location (default data folder one directory up) dimensions of the data to be read in must also be defined (Mr and Ms =number of rows, Nr and Ns =number of columns)

             Define dimensions: